SerRHua/moviesAISQL/README.md

 # Movie Recommendation System (Streamlit)

 A movie recommendation web application built using Streamlit and Python.
 The system allows users to search for movies using natural language input and receive genre-based recommendations derived from a structured dataset.
+It uses Streamlit as a virtual environment for user to find movies.

 ## Features